h5bp/html5boilerplate.com/README.md

 You should be able to work almost entirely in the `src` directory.

 While developing run `grunt dev`.
+This will:

-This will open the website in your default browser and automatically update it whenever changes are made to any of the files contained in the page.
-Also, it will lint the code and inform you about any suspicious language usage.
+* open the website in your default browser and automatically update it whenever changes are made to the page or any of the files contained in the page
+* lint the code and inform you about any suspicious language usage

 ## Build